viamrobotics/docs/docs/components/arm.md

 ---

 Robotic arms are serial chains of joints and links, with a fixed end and an end effector end.
-Joints may rotate, translate, or both, while a link will always be the same shape.
+Joints may rotate, translate, or both, while a link is a rigid connector between joints.

 In simple terms, an *arm* is a component that has one end that is fixed in place on the robot, and another end that has a device you can position precisely.